valentinacammarata/nutri-mentor/README.md

-# Nutri-Mentor
+# Nutri Mentor

-Nutri-Mentor is a comprehensive nutritional tracking application designed to help users manage their dietary habits, track their caloric intake, and achieve their health goals.
+Nutri Mentor is a comprehensive nutritional tracking application designed to help users manage their dietary habits, track their caloric intake, and achieve their health goals.
 The app provides an intuitive interface for logging meals, viewing nutritional information, and analyzing progress toward personalized goals.

 ---